wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 This result should start with the phrase "BLS credentials", which means that these credentials must be upgraded to an Ethereum execution address to receive withdrawals.
 If instead the result starts with the phrase "Ethereum execution address" it means that the credentials are already set to an Ethereum execution address and no further action is necessary (or possible).

-The next step depends on if you have access to your keys
+Once you have the correct information to refer to your validator you can generate the credentials change operation.

 ### Generate and publish the credentials change operation (online)
 The steps for generating and publishing the credentials change operation online depend on the method by which you access your current withdrawal key.

 #### Using a mnemonic
 Many stakers will have generated their validators from a mnemonic.
-A mnemonic is a 24-word phrase from which withdrawal and validator keys are derived using a path.
+A mnemonic is a 24-word phrase from which withdrawal and validator keys are derived using a _path_.
+Commonly, keys will have been generated using two paths:

 - m/12381/3600/_i_/0 is the path to a withdrawal key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._
 - m/12381/3600/_i_/0/0 is the path to a validator key, where _i_ starts at 0 for the first validator, 1 for the second validator, _etc._